 An entire exposé could be written on the chemically hazardous properties of plastics.
 Plastic and its disposal should literally be treated as a toxic, bio-hazardous waste material.
 This is not exaggerative.
 To learn more read my blog on plastic titled: IGNORANCE, ARROGANCE, NEGLECT AND CONSEQUENCES: THE STORY OF PLASTIC, OCEANS, AND OUR SURVIVAL.

-Recycling plastic in general is a bit of a sticky subject.
+Recycling plastic, in general, is a bit of a sticky subject.
 It’s an enormous problem because plastic is an enormous industry.

-It’s unfortunate, but our concept of recycling is somewhat misguided because the rather malleable public mind has been psychological conditioned into believing that recycling is preventing, circumventing, or fixing the problem created by plastic waste.
-That’s because our entire perspective of recycling plastics has been created by the very companies who’s livelihood is dependent upon it.
+It’s unfortunate, but our concept of recycling is somewhat misguided because the rather malleable public mind has been psychologically conditioned into believing that recycling is preventing, circumventing, or fixing the problem created by plastic waste.
+That’s because our entire perspective of recycling plastics has been created by the very companies whose livelihood is dependent upon it.
 Companies like Coca-Cola and Pepsi for example, create the image of caring, and in a very feeble way, encourage people to recycle, but this is all nothing more than “Green Washing” the public.
 It’s marketing, nothing more.
-It creates a good image as a company that cares about the environment, but they really don’t.
+It creates a good image for a company that cares about the environment, but they really don’t.
 How do I know?
 Because their entire industry is predicated on selling consumers “throw away” beverage containers.
-Every bottle that is thrown away just means that they have to make more . . . and they’re all to happy to.
+Every bottle that is thrown away just means that they have to make more . . . and they’re all too happy to.
 Can you imagine a world where the only Coke or Pepsi available to the public came from fountain dispensers, and each consumer had to bring their own container or glass?
 They want us throwing away our little plastic bottle so they can sell us more.

 Again, recycling is something that makes us feel a little better by doing something “green.”
 We believe that as stewards of the Earth and the Environment we’re doing something good, but all of our efforts are really only slowing the problem, not fixing or avoiding it.
 That’s because most plastics can only be recycled approximately 2 – 3 times before it loses all of its adhesive properties and its ability to be molded or fashioned into anything useful.
 So even though we may choose to recycle plastic, we’re still ultimately creating waste.
 We’re just postponing the problem a little.